 To enable/disable time domain transformation function select DTF SWR or DTF Return Loss trace format (as described in section 4.5.5)

 Note Time domain transformation function is accessible only in linear frequency sweep mode.

 6.4.2 Time Domain Transformation Span

-To define the span of time domain representation, you can set stop values.
-Start value is set to zero.
+To define the span of time domain representation, you can set start and stop values.